Inside the new travel Revolution: How to be a digital nomad

 Here are six top ways to seek out and find authentic travel experiences and ‘live like a local’ throughout your trip abroad:

 Stay with a local.
-Thanks to platforms like Airbnb, this is no longer hard to do.
+Thanks to platforms that let you stay in people’s own homes, this is no longer hard to do.
 Just jump on, search for your destination (there are hosts in over 191 countries – for the trivia buffs out there, that’s nearly all of them!) and request to stay.
 If you’re new to the platform or have any reservations about making a, ahem, reservation, just seek out the properties with lots of five star ratings and read through the user feedback.

 Sightsee with the locals.
 When you’re in a new place, there’s nothing better than having a local guide to take you around.
 There are loads of commercial tours – both walking and via bus or car – available to be found and booked online but the best things in life are free, right?
 Well, free-ish.
-Free Walking Tours By Locals is just that – a nifty little collection of where around Europe that you can book in to go on a free tour run by, you guessed it, a local.
+Hunt online for walking tiers run by locals.
+There is a nifty little collection of where around Europe that you can book in to go on a free tour run by, you guessed it, a local.
 Don’t forget to tip generously though – this is usually how the guides make their living.

 Finally, plan… but not too much.
 Leave time in your itinerary for those unexpected, unforgettable travel experiences.